-TSU is party to employment agreements with the following NEOs: Jared B. Green, Shaun W. Toivanen, Leigh Ann Shoji-Lee and Kelly Cantwell (the "Employment Agreements").
+TSU is party to employment agreements with each of the NEOs (the "Employment Agreements").
 The Employment Agreements outline the terms of compensation for such executives while they remain employed by TSU, as well as detail any payments required to be made in the case of certain termination events.
 The Employment Agreements also provide that TSU may terminate the agreements at any time for just cause.

 The terms and conditions in the Employment Agreements are substantially similar and outline the terms of the executive's employment with the Company, including their eligibility for compensation under TSU's compensation and benefit plans.

 Each Employment Agreement contains a non-solicitation provision and requires that the executive sign a release prior to the receipt of any termination payment.